Cover Image

 DETAILING cloverleaf

 I'm a Certified Detailer, though not a professional.
-Well, my wife thinks I should be certified, but I did receive an official accreditation in 2021.
+Well, my wife thinks I should be certified for sure - but I did receive an official Detailing accreditation in 2021.
 Buying a used Giulia after two brand new ones has made for hours of entertainment in bringing it back to ‘as new’ as I can get it.

 First off was interior, which was pretty much ‘mint’, but the steering wheel needed urgent attention as it had never been cleaned, with horrifically matted Alcantara inserts.
 These were thoroughly dry brushed before various foam cleaners applied, leather cleaner and brushing too.
 Result, as new!